PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Methods

-Estimating the posterior distribution $p(\theta|I_k) = p(I_k|\theta)p(\theta) = \int_\bold v p(I_k|\bold v,\theta) p(\bold v) d\bold v$ involves the marginalization of it over the latent variables.
 This is computationally intractable due to the dimensionality of $\bold v$.
 To solve this, Hamiltonian Monte Carlo (HMC)~\cite{neal2011} is employed to sample velocity field for marginalization.
 The posterior distribution to draw $S$ number of samples from is

+The sampled velocity fields ($\bold{v}_{ks}$ of the $k^{\text{th}}$ image) are used in an EM algorithm to estimate an optimal~$\theta$.
+The two steps are as follows: \begin{itemize} \item{\textbf{E-Step}: We draw samples from the posterior distribution~\eqref{post1} using HMC with the current estimate~$\theta_t$.
+Given $S$ sampled velocity fields, the mean is taken from:}